 Face it Linux users—if Microsoft Office, Photoshop, and other popular applications were available for your platform, your club would be a lot less exclusive.
 No disrespect to the Linux development community, which does some stellar work, but that’s the cold, hard truth in the consumer space.
 That’s also why the Ubuntu Linux (64-bit) release of a top-tier music creation application by the name of Bitwig Studio is huge news and a possible harbinger.
 It will also ship for Windows and OS X—Bitwig isn’t crazy.

 Bitwig Studio (think Ludwig, as in Beethoven) is what’s known in the musical community as a DAW, or digital audio workstation.
 Think of it as Garage Band, with a lot more features and capabilities—a lot more.
 Like Apple’s Logic, but more cutting edge in design and slanted towards live performance and electronic music.
-Bitwig Studio is a brand-spanking new product, but it’s the child of some of the developers who birthed Ableton Live, one of the top DAWs in the marketplace.
+Ableton Live is the more apt comparison.
 Suffice it to say that the program has been highly anticipated.

 On the other hand, Linux users aren’t used to paying heavily for software.
 Bitwig Studio is $400—as in $400 more than the OS.
 However, that buys you three licenses, meaning you could run Bitwig Studio on Windows, OS X, and Linux at the same time if you so desired.
-Knowing musicians, I can assure you that many, even if they buy it for the other two operating systems, will take a shot at Linux just to see what’s up.
+Many musicians, even if they buy it for the other two operating systems, will take a shot at Linux just to see what’s up.
 As the operating system has come a long way in the last decade, I imagine the uninitiated will be pleasantly surprised.

 The one true issue they’ll face with Linux isn’t the OS, or the worth of the application, but the lack of popular third-party virtual instruments and effects.
 Bitwig Studio provides plenty of its own, plus a ton of samples (wave files of instruments, beats, and music) which are more than enough for most creative purposes.
 But if you’ve already invested heavily in third-party plug-ins, the lack of Linux versions will be a non-starter.
 Bitwig Studio supports Linux plug-in types, but hopes that the program’s presence on on the platform, as well as that of other music apps such as EnergyXT will spur VST developers to port their products.
 Let us hope.